therightdwight/taiylor-made/src/pages/posts/post-3.md

 OK I am at the adding CSS stage and I am getting excited.
 Taiylor's favorite color is purple, so purple this site shall have.

 I got started on the About page, now I am going to add site-wide stuff.

+Holy shit, It's looking good already.
+I'm going to end up tinkering with it some more to personalize it further, but the jump to plain html, to the styling, was a great moment for me!